tan-zhihao1/kickpi-book/rk356x-rk3588/en/02-Getting_Started_Guide/02-K1-Quick_Start_Guide.md

 1. Plug in the DC12V power supply to  board.
 2. checking the status of the two LED lights:
    - The power indicator should be constantly ON after powered on.
 If it keeps off, check if there are any abnormalities in the power supply section.
-   - The heartbeat indicator should blink continuously after the kernel starts.
+   - The heartbeat indicator should keep blinking after the kernel starts.
 If not, the system may be running abnormally.

 ## Display